Adldap2/Adldap2/docs/query-builder.md

 ## Paginating

-Paginating your search results will allow you to return more results than your AD cap (usually 1000) and display your results in pages.
+Paginating your search results will allow you to return more results than your LDAP cap (usually 1000) and display your results in pages.

 To perform this, call the `paginate()` method instead of the `get()` method: